alexlafroscia/OpenInTweetbot/README.md

 Installing OIT is pretty easy, but does take a little bit of work because Chrome doesn't really like to support installing .crx files from outside of it's App Store anymore.
 However, I will provide them bundled with the raw files, if that's your thing.
 I'll go over how to install it from the raw files here.

-1. Go to the extension page
+1. Go to the extension page.
 This can be done by Right-Clicking where the extensions live next to the Omnibar, or by goign to Tools > Extensions

 2. Select the radio button for "Developer Mode"